 19. On the exercise bike

-I haven’t tested this one personally.
+This is one I haven’t tested personally.
 But I see people reading at the gym all the time on the stationary bike.
 Is it any more difficult to write?
 All you need is a notebook with a firm writing surface.

 My little Acer netbook laptop would even fit right on the magazine ledge.
 I could journal electronically during my workout.
 It would probably distract me from the pain, too.